Post: 60% Faster Onboarding with HR Workflow Automation: How One HR Director Reclaimed 6 Hours a Week

 Case Snapshot

-Role Sarah, HR Director — regional healthcare organization
+Role HR Director — regional healthcare organization

 Baseline Problem 12 hours per week consumed by manual interview scheduling and onboarding coordination